 The average time for repairs after an accident is two weeks, according to the Insurance Information Institute.
 If you paid a weekly rate of $210, the accident would set you back $420 total.
 At the above rate, it would take you over eight years of paying for the coverage to exceed its reimbursement amount after an accident.

-You might consider the rental car reimbursement add-on in several situations, such as:
+You might consider adding rental car reimbursement in several situations, such as:

 - You only own one vehicle.

 - You don’t have access to a backup vehicle if yours needs repairs.

 - Paying out of pocket to rent a car for several days or weeks would strain your finances.

 - You couldn’t afford to pay for a rental car and make your next car loan payment.

 - You want the convenience of getting a rental car through your insurance company after an accident.

 Skip this coverage if you don’t have a full coverage policy.
 The cost of rental reimbursement increases significantly if you don’t have comprehensive or collision coverage on your policy.
 Collision coverage can cost nearly $300 per year, and comprehensive coverage averages around $130.
 You’ll spend less paying for a rental car out of pocket in this case, unless you’re already upgrading to a full coverage policy.

 What’s not covered?